radon1743/Notes/Training/STLC.md

 ## 5) State Transition Technique
 - States and transitions are defined
 - Testers need to test at each state for each transition

+# Functional Testing
+- Functional testing is a method of software testing that focuses on the functionality of an application or system
+- Can be performed at various stages
+- Based on functionalities of the requirements
+- Defects error and other issues
+- Look and feel

+unit testing
+integration testing
+System testing
+Regression Testing
+User Acceptance Testing

+## Non Functional Testing
+- How good the application is
+- how well the system works
+- reliability, efficiency, maintainability, usability etc.
+Types
+- performance (Validate response time)
+- load testing (how much load it can handle at a time)
+- Stress (High insertion and noting down when the system breaks)
+- Usability  (look feel, navigation)
+- Maintainability
+- Portability
+- Volume (Huge amount of data)
+- Configuration (deployment to  different systems and dependencies )
+- Compatibility testing (Different browsers, OS, Screen sizes)
+- Security (check for vulnerability and protection of data)